 - 1. Select File, and then New Project. - 2.
 Select Edit, and then Add Samples to Project. - 3.
 Browse to the location of the run files.
-Highlight desired files, and then select Add to list followed by Add. - 4.
-In the 'Sample Type' column, use the drop-down menu to select Ladder, Sample, Positive Control or Negative Control as appropriate for the sample.
-Every folder in the project must contain at least one allelic ladder injection that is designated as Ladder in the 'Sample Type' column for proper genotyping. - 5.
+Highlight the desired files, and then select Add to list followed by Add. - In the 'Sample Type' column, use the drop-down menu to select Ladder, Sample, Positive Control or Negative Control as appropriate for the sample.
+Every folder in the project must contain at least one allelic ladder injection that is designated as Ladder in the 'Sample Type' column for proper genotyping.
+Note: The positive control DNA defined in the GeneMapper® ID panel file is the 2800M Control DNA.
+Redefine the genotype in the panel file if using a different positive control DNA. - 5.
 In the 'Analysis Method' column, select the analysis method created previously in this section. - 6.
-In the 'Panel' column, select the panels text file that was imported in Section 6.F. - In the 'Size Standard' column, select the size standard that was created in Section 6.G or imported in Section 6.H. - 8.
+In the 'Panel' column, select the panels text file that was imported in Section 6.F. - 7.
+In the 'Size Standard' column, select the size standard that was imported in Section 6.G or created in Section 6.H. - 8.
 Select Analyze (green arrow button) to start the data analysis.